Graduate and Postdoc Trainees

 Kristal Cain

 Kristal CainKristal’s predoctoral research examined the mechanisms and selection pressures that lead to sex differences in morphology and behavior.
 She looked at females that are male typical in body size or coloring (or androgynous) to determine is they are also more similar to males in behavior, which would indicate a common mechanism controlling trait expression.
 She also worked to determine if exposure to androgens during development or in adulthood is driving this covariation, and whether there are consequences for androgynous females’ survival and reproductive success.
-Kristal completed a position as a Postdoctoral Fellow at the Australian National University – Ecology, Evolution & Genetics and is now a Lecturer (Assistant Professor) in Biological Sciences at the University of Auckland.
+Kristal completed a position as a Postdoctoral Fellow at the Australian National University – Ecology, Evolution & Genetics and is now a Senior Lecturer (Associate Professor) in Biological Sciences at the University of Auckland.

 Idelle Cooper